WildGums/WildGums.OpenSource/src/orc.controls/colorlegend.md

 ## How to use

 When using the ColorLegend in data binding scenarios, bind your color items collection to `ItemsSource` property.
 You can show/hide `ToolBox`, `BottomToolBox`, `ColorVisibilityControls`, `SearchBox`, `SettingsBox` by setting the appropriate flags.
-You can also bind to `SelectedColorItems` property to get current selection.
+Bind to `SelectedColorItems` property to get current selection.
 Because the `ColorLegend` is inherited from the `HeaderedContentControl` you can specify its header as shown in the example.

 ```